oxcamne/oxcam/docs/development_install.md

 Now open the py4web dashboard at [http://127.0.0.1:8000/_dashboard](http://127.0.0.1:8000/_dashboard).
 You should see all the standard applications, plus oxcam, running.
 If any are flagged in red, there is a problem to investigate.

 You can now run the oxcam app at [http://127.0.0.1:8000/oxcam](http://127.0.0.1:8000/oxcam).
-You will be asked to login by verifying your email, the [please continue here](install#start-oxcam-and-initial-configuration).
+You will be asked to login by verifying your email, then [please continue here](install#start-oxcam-and-initial-configuration).

 ### Updating Py4web